Patient and visitor safety

 - Anyone who is unconscious, incapacitated or unable to remove the mask without assistance

-Patients will be screened for COVID-19 symptoms at registration.
+Patients will be screened for infectious disease symptoms at registration.
 Patients who experience any symptoms will be expedited to a designated area.

 - Fever (100˚F or higher)